Do positive self-affirmations work? If you’re used to feeling negative about yourself, you’re probably also used to talking negatively to yourself.

 I build supportive and healthy relationships.

 I am enthusiastic and full of energy.
-Confidence comes easily to me.
+Self-esteem comes easily to me.

 I am good at finding the best in others.
 And I’m always ready to help them see it.